zixunh/RL-Recon3D/README.md

 ```

 ### Dataset
 A RGB(D)-based digital twin tracking dataset with posed images will be used in imitation learning process.
-Download [DTTD2](https://arxiv.org/abs/2309.13570) dataset from this [link](https://drive.google.com/drive/u/1/folders/1U7YJKSrlWOY5h2MJRc_cwJPkQ8600jbd) and origanize the folder:
+Download DTTD iPhone dataset from this [link](https://drive.google.com/drive/u/1/folders/1U7YJKSrlWOY5h2MJRc_cwJPkQ8600jbd) and origanize the folder:

 ```
 RL-Recon3D